giparisi/website/about_us.md

 layout: page
 ---

-**Continuous AI** is a collaborative wiki and an open community of Continuous/Lifelong Learning enthusiasts started in 2018 by [Vincenzo Lomonaco](http://vincenzolomonaco.com) and made possible with the early contribution of [Keiland Cooper](http://kwcooper.xyz) and [Martin Cimmino](https://www.linkedin.com/in/martin-cimmino-23a87086/).
-We are always happy to add new members and get some help for improving our wiki or simply discuss about about CL, so join us today [on slack](https://continuousai.herokuapp.com/)! :-)
+**Continual AI** is a collaborative wiki and an open community of Continual/Lifelong Learning enthusiasts started in Jenuary 2018 by [Vincenzo Lomonaco](http://vincenzolomonaco.com) and made possible with the early contribution of [Keiland Cooper](http://kwcooper.xyz) and [Martin Cimmino](https://www.linkedin.com/in/martin-cimmino-23a87086/).
+We are always happy to add new members and get some help for improving our wiki or simply discuss about about CL, so join us today [on slack](https://continualai.herokuapp.com/)! :-)

 <div style="background: rgba(0,0,0,0.06) none repeat scroll 0% 0%; border: 1px solid rgb(222, 222, 222); padding: 1em; border-radius: 5px; margin-top:20px; max-width: 50%">
 	<p style="text-align: center;"><strong>Contents</strong></p>